 1:40 – 1:50 CSW, ASWI, AAUW Brunch, September 22

-Harriet Young-former Co-Chair-heads AAUW-leading the Welcome Brunch
+Harriet Young, former Co-Chair, heads AAUW and is organizing a Welcome Brunch for new women to the NAU campus’

+The Brunch will be 9/22 from 9am-11am and invitations will be sent out electronically to those hired between March and now.

+CSW introductions-simple-encourage new women to participate

-9/20 @ 7pm In Duboise Ballroom presents “Can I Kiss You?”
+9/20 @ 7pm In Dubois Ballroom presents “Can I Kiss You?”

 Study abroad in Paris flyer was sent around and will be posted on the website along with previous mentioned flyer's.

-9/22 from 9am-11am invitations will be sent out

-CSW introductions-simple-encourage new women to participate

-List serve already includes those hired between March and now.

 1:50 – 2:00 Report on Council of Inclusion Meeting from August 31

 Still collaborating to confirm an inclusive name for all commissions as one-from the August 31st meeting